alstendsouza/Fibonacci/README.md

 # Fibonacci

+ The Source files are in /src folder
+ The TestCases are in the /test folder

  * I have implemented Fibonacci series using both Iterative and Recursive approach.
  *  function fibIteration(int n) takes in 'n' as int and returns a list of the first n numbers in the Fibonacci series
  *  function fibRecursion(int n) takes in 'n' as int and return only the fibonacci number of n, but it is called n times from the main method